websight-io/docs/docs/docs/developers/architecture/cms-modules-layers/index.md

 <div style="width: 100%; float: left; margin-top: 50px">
 <img class="image--layers" src="./layers/cms-layer-2.jpg" alt="CMS Layer 2" />
-With the sites management feature, authors can drag & drop site components to manage web pages and control their layouts.
-Clients can reuse our component libraries (Howlite, Bulma) to optimise the time needed to enable site creation or create their custom ones.</div>
+With the sites management feature, authors can drag and drop site components to manage web pages and control their layouts.
+Clients can reuse our component libraries (Howlite, Bulma) to optimise the time needed to enable site creation or create custom ones.</div>

 <div style="width: 100%; float: left; margin-top: 50px">
 <img class="image--layers" src="./layers/cms-layer-3.jpg" alt="CMS Layer 3" />
-With OSGi pluggability and Sling Feature configurability, our platform is composed of multiple low-level modules (OSGi bundles) organized in more general functionalities called features.
-Despite core features such as sites and assets management, our clients can easily add custom features without modifications to the platform codebase.
-Moreover, plugins allow clients to extend a user interface of the core features with custom actions, panels or even dashboards.</div>
+With OSGi pluggability and Sling Feature configurability, our platform is composed of multiple low-level modules (OSGi bundles) organized into more general functionalities called features.
+While WebSight offers basic core features such as sites and assets management, our clients can also easily add custom features without making modifications to the platform codebase.
+Moreover, plugins allow clients to extend a user interface beyond the core features with custom actions, panels or even dashboards.</div>

 <div style="width: 100%; float: left; margin-top: 50px">
 <img class="image--layers" src="./layers/cms-layer-4.jpg" alt="CMS Layer 4" />